matheuspolitano/GadgetHub/README.md

 ## :star2: About the Project

 This is a full Backend solution to a Gadget Phone Store, the project is going to provide API, gRPC and Whatsapp ChatBot.
 It is challenging for SMBs to leverage the tools available for large companies, due to a fundamental constraint in resources.
 A few-person business wants to be focusing on operations and providing excellent service to customers.
-We want to help them by providing these services through the most ubiquitous tech platform available: Messaging .
+We want to help them by providing these services through the most ubiquitous tech platform available: Messaging.